mathhan/-ss-and-/README.md

-this is a test for the speed of shadowsocks account scrapping from a simple site
+this is a test for the speed of shadowsocks account scrapping from a simple siteprogram is hardy but is interesting!!!